Do You Love to Sing?

 Rehearsals

-Day and time: Tuesdays, 8 to 10:30 pm
+Day and time:

-Place: All Saints Church, Bayside (downstairs at 215th St. and 40th Ave.; use entrance at rear of building)
+All Saints Episcopal Church, 214-35 40th Avenue, Bayside (downstairs at 215th St. and 40th Ave.; use entrance at rear of building)

-About the Conductors Club
+about the Conductors Club

 Mendelssohn Club of Kingston